Benito Martinez (actor)

-Benito James Martinez (born June 28, 1971) is an American actor, best known for his role as LAPD Captain David Aceveda in the FX police drama The Shield, Luis Torres in Sons of Anarchy (2011-2012), Todd Denver in How to Get Away with Murder (2016-2018), Sheriff Diaz in 13 Reasons Why (2019-2020), and for his film role in the movie My Family (1995) and Kill Your Darlings (2006).
+Benito Martinez (born June 28, 1971) is an American actor, best known for his role as LAPD Captain David Aceveda in the FX police drama The Shield, Luis Torres in Sons of Anarchy (2011–2012), Todd Denver in How to Get Away with Murder (2016–2018), Sheriff Diaz in 13 Reasons Why (2019–2020), and for his film roles in the movie My Family (1995) and Kill Your Darlings (2006).

 Early life

-Martinez was born in Albuquerque, New Mexico on June 28, 1971, the son of Margarita Martinez-Cannon.
+Martinez was born in Albuquerque, New Mexico.
 He attended Hollywood High School Performing Arts Center, along with Anthony Anderson.
 After graduating high school, he went to study at the London Academy of Music and Dramatic Art, where his sister also studied.
-Besides Martinez, Kim Cattrall, Donald Sutherland and Chiwetel Ejiofor also studied there.

 Career

 He returned to the United States and moved to Los Angeles, where he appeared as Fernandez in an episode of The Bronx Zoo, "The Gospel Truth".

 He has worked in films such as Saw, Million Dollar Baby, End Game and The Dry Land.
 From 2015 to 2017, Martinez appeared as three different characters, Alonzo Gutierrez, Dominic Calderone and Luis Salazar in the crime drama television series American Crime for 17 episodes.

-In animation and video games, he voices Lonestar in ¡Mucha Lucha!, Horatio Hidalgo in What's New, Scooby-Doo?, Coyote Smith in Killer7, Manuel Noriega in Call of Duty: Black Ops III and Captain Julian Dawes in Battlefield Hardline.
+In animation and video games, he voices Lonestar in ¡Mucha Lucha!, Horatio Hidalgo in What's New, Scooby-Doo?, Coyote Smith in Killer7, Manuel Noriega in Call of Duty: Black Ops II and Captain Julian Dawes in Battlefield Hardline.

-In 2017, Martinez played Jose Menendez in the Lifetime original movie Menendez: Blood Brothers, and appeared as James Rangel in the autobiographical drama film American Made, featuring Tom Cruise, Domhnall Gleeson, Sarah Wright, Jayma Mays, Jesse Plemons and Alejandro Edda.
+In 2017, Martinez played José Menendez in the Lifetime original movie Menendez: Blood Brothers, and appeared as James Rangel in the autobiographical action-comedy film American Made, featuring Tom Cruise, Domhnall Gleeson, Sarah Wright, Jayma Mays, Jesse Plemons and Alejandro Edda.

-In 2021, Martinez played Texas Ranger Major Gabriel Reyes in the FOX TV show 9-1-1: Lone Star.
-His character is the father of Austin Police Officer Carlos Reyes.
+From 2021 to 2023, Martinez had a recurring role as Texas Ranger Major Gabriel Reyes (father of Austin police officer Carlos Reyes) in the FOX TV series 9-1-1: Lone Star.

-Personal life

-He is the brother of the late actress Patrice Martinez.